MailTape/MailTape-v1/_posts/2017-02-19-Requin-Chagrin.md

   travel through France, Norway, the US and the UK, feel warmth and coldness, and dance (alone) in your room.
 Sunnier days don’t seem so far away now.
 ---
-<p id="introduction">This morning, juggle between calm and energetic moments thanks to [Requin Chagrin](https://www.facebook.com/chagrin.requin/ "Facebook")'s eclectic selection.
-Requin Chagrin, French band born from its singer Marion's mind, mixes surf-ish reverb guitars with a melancholic vibe, creating a warm and languid sound.</p>
+<p id="introduction">This morning, juggle the calm and energetic moments thrown your way by [Requin Chagrin](https://www.facebook.com/chagrin.requin/ "Facebook")’s eclectic selection.
+Requin Chagrin, a French band born from singer Marion’s mind, mixes surf-ish reverb guitars with a melancholic vibe, creating a warm and languid sound.</p>
-<p>Through this precisely 30-minutes selection, travel through France, Norway, the US and the UK, feel warmth and coldness, take a few breaths and dance (alone) in your room.
+<p>During this precisely 30-minute selection, travel through France, Norway, the US and the UK, feel both warmth and coldness, take a few breaths and dance (alone) in your room.
 Sunnier days don’t seem that far away now.</p>

 # **Requin Chagrin’s selection**